How to Add Social Media Icons to an Email Signature

 The design of your Pin is what earns the click.
 While creativity is welcome, there are some proven best practices that consistently perform well on the platform.

 Now it’s time to fill your boards with brilliant content.
-A solid pinning strategy boils down to two things: consistency and fresh content.
+A solid pinning strategy boils down to two things: commitment and fresh content.

 "Fresh Pins" are the engine of Pinterest growth.
 A Fresh Pin is defined by Pinterest as a new image/video that has never been seen on the platform before.
 You can link to an old blog post or product page, but the Pin creative itself - the image, the text overlay - must be new.
 This means you should create multiple Pin designs for every single piece of content you produce.
 For example, one blog post could have 5-10 different Pin designs pointing to it, each with a different image and headline.